dimitri-mar/SchellingBoardAR/README.md

 # Train preparation

-To train the model we need to first create a dataset.
+To train the model we need to first create a dataset.lknlkn

 ## Cell division
 We can take a picture of the table and  divide  the grid